dechowjack/ClusterComputingWorkshop/P1_Basics.md

 ### 1.4 Example command line interactions
-Below is a example of using these operations on the command line
+Below is an example of using these operations on the command line

 ```bash
 jldechow@Jacks-MBP Data % pwd